Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 ```

 ### Events
-Under `maginai.events`, events that are invoked at specific timings during the game are defined.
+Under `maginai.events`, events that fire at specific timings during the game are defined.
 You can register your event handler with calling event's `addHandler` method.

 ```js